bio-ontology-research-group/hguploader/workflows/slivar-family-filter/README.md

-## slivar: filter/annotate variants in VCF/BCF format with simple expressions Build Status
+## slivar: filter/annotate variants in VCF format

 To run the workflow, please follow the steps below: